charlietharas/tf-fourier/README.md

 # tf-fourier
 Using FFT algorithm to show frequency/amplitude distribution of wav files in a music-visualizer fashion.

+## language reroll
+Update to use Octave Matlab, versioning logs ditched, will be updating on full functional release.

+Disregard below.

 ## plans for v0.3
 - proper log system for console
 - visualization of shorter files